 All employees covered by this Agreement will be paid every other Friday.
 If the pay day is a recognized holiday, then pay day shall be the last business day prior to the recognized holiday.
 The Municipality shall provide for automatic payroll deposit.
-Employees who do not elect to receive their paycheck by automatic payroll deposit will have the paycheck available by close of business on the pay day.
+Employees who do not elect to receive their paycheck by automatic payroll deposit will have their paycheck available by mail.